stealjs/steal/index.md

 ### Build

 The old Steal always produced a `production.js` file, but this is no longer the case.
 Though configurable, by default the new Steal will place the production file in `/bundles` and it will be named after your main module.

- - no longer production.js ... it's put in /bundles